Duck in Orange Sauce

 Duck in Orange Sauce (L'anatra all'arancia) is a 1975 Italian comedy film directed by Luciano Salce from a screenplay by Bernardino Zapponi, based on the 1968 play The Secretary Bird by William Douglas-Home (adapted in French by Marc-Gilbert Sauvajon).
 For this film, Monica Vitti was awarded with a David di Donatello for Best Actress and with a Silver Ribbon in the same category.
 The film is named for the culinary dish duck à l'orange.

+Plot

+When the wife wants to leave her husband in preference of a romantic Frenchman, the husband seemingly does not raise difficulties and invites his rival, along with his own secretary, for a weekend.
+His real purpose is to win his wife back through an elaborate plan.